Aftermath of World War I: Economic consequences

 The war left allied countries overburdened with debt to the United States, and the wrecked German economy was not able to pay reparations except when loaned by American banks.
 Many wished to restore the gold standard despite opinions that would hurt their economies.
-There was an overall shift in economic power from Europe to the United States because, it supplied major defense infrastructure and food to the rest of the world.
+There was an overall shift in economic power from Europe to the United States because it supplied major defense infrastructure and food to the rest of the world.

 After the war, governments did not return to the policies of the First globalization, instead erecting capital controls and trade barriers, and new borders did not help.
 Introduced as a temporary war measure, passport control hindered economic migration and prevented equalizing labor costs in poor and developed countries, with the latter declaring their wish to abolish any restrictions but not actually wanting their workers to compete with immigrants.

 The end of the first total, global war, met world industry with a massive overcapacity for military and military-related production (as well as military surpluses), such as aviation engines and stimulated research in how to adapt it to the peaceful life.
-For example, nitrocellulose lacquers were commercialized after it was invented how to decrease velocity of the substance formerly produced for gunpowder.
+For example, nitrocellulose lacquers were commercialized after it was discovered how to decrease velocity of the substance formerly produced for gunpowder.
 Many companies specializing in the affected industries went out of business.
 Some industries, such as shipbuilding, were initially flooded with reconstruction orders, e.g., to replace lost shipping, but faltered as soon as the demand returned to normal levels.